 The financial statements summarise the transactions of the Scheme and deal with the net assets available for benefits at the disposal of the Trustee.
-They do not take account of obligations to pay pensions and benefits which fall due after the end of the year.
-The actuarial position of the Scheme, which does take into account such obligations, is described in the report on actuarial liabilities on page 4, and these financial statements should be read in conjunction with this report.
+They do not take account of obligations to pay pensions and benefits which fall due after the end of the scheme year.
+The actuarial position, which does take account of such defined benefit obligations, is dealt with in the report on actuarial liabilities on page 4, and these financial statements should be read in conjunction with this report.
 Notes 1 to 18 form part of these financial statements.
+Note 18 shows the full year comparatives.